-- Press NC Start - > The tool retracts from the hole and moves to the starting point of machining.
-The spindle is stopped automatically.
-The control displays a message.
+- ▶ Press the NC start key - The tool retracts from the hole and moves to the starting point of machining. - > The spindle is stopped automatically.
+The control issues an error message. - Cancel the NC program with the INTERNAL STOP button or - Acknowledge the error message and continue with NC start